I’m a trail builder and would like to work with UROC on a trail project.

 Are there good and bad places to build a trail?

 Throughout the years the Cumberland network has started to see some areas that identify with different user groups and riding interests, this is largely due to the terrain characteristics and the type of trails built.
-We have learned over time where the bad places and the good places to build are, where the wet patches are, where the watershed exists, different landowner boundaries, or the landowners are next harvesting timber.
-We also know what character of trails would enhance or add to the trail network.
-We can save you a lot of time and effort.
-Contact us at: [email protected]
+We have learned over time where the bad places and the good places to build sustainable trails, i.e. where the wet patches are, where the watershed exists, the different landowner boundaries, or the landowners are next conducting operations.
+We also know what character of trails would enhance or add to the trail network through strategic planning.
+We can save a lot of time and effort if you contact us first: weride@unitedridersofcumberland.com

 Builder guidelines and maintenance